honzee/RNAseqCNV/README.md

 ```

 ## Input
-The package uses expression info
+The package uses expression level and SNV information to estimate CNV of chromosomes and chromosomal arms.
 To run the shiny application or the wrapper for generating figures, **config file** and **metadata file** is needed.

 ### Metadata